morokung4/racing-game-demo-/README.md

 when excuted press anykey on keyboard to start after started you can control your car by using "W, A, S, D"

+# how to quit the game
+right click on the game's icon at the task bar then click "close window"

 # warning
 this is a demo game, new maps will be added soon